James Arness in ‘Gunsmoke’.

 - On air: 1965-1969

 Set on a ranch in California in the late 1800s, the one-hour episodes followed the lives of the Barkley family as they worked to defend their home.
-Unlike other Westerns at the time, what set "The Big Valley" apart was that the family was led by a woman, Victoria Barkley, played by Barbara Stanwyck.
-This, wrote David Browne in the New York Times, made the 1965 series ahead of its time.
+Unlike other Westerns at the time, the fact that a woman, Victoria Barkley (Barbara Stanwyck), led the family, set "The Big Valley" apart.
+The New York Times' David Browne noted this made the 1965 series ahead of its time.

 - IMDb user rating: 7.6